mkysoft/berlin-burgeramt-appointments/README.md

     python3 appointments.py
     ```

-The tool outputs the appointments it finds and the errors to the console, and broadcasts them with websockets.
+The tool outputs the appointments it finds and the errors to the console, and serve them with http.

-### Docker
+### Heroku

-A Dockerfile is supplied with the repository.
+A heroku configuration is supplied with the repository.

 ## Notes